How to Start a Gift Wrapping Business

 According to Statista, the gift wrapping products industry size was $15.11 billion in 2018 and is expected to grow to $24.9 billion by 2025.
 Little information is available about gift wrapping as a personalized service because businesses in this industry tend to be very small and privately owned.

 Disposable income is expected to increase, which is expected to increase the gift wrapping products market.
-Gift wrapping services are sensitive to economic fluctuations because when people spend less money during economic downturns, they will turn to DIY.
+Professional gift wrapping services are sensitive to economic fluctuations because when people spend less money during economic downturns, they will turn to DIY.

 Trends in gift wrap are minimalistic, simple designs.